38th Army (Soviet Union)

-The 38th Red Banner Army was a field army of the Soviet Union that existed between 1941 and 1991.
+The 38th Red Banner Army (Russian: 38-я армия) was a field army of the Soviet Union that existed between 1941 and 1991.

 August 1941 to January 1942

-The 38th Army was formed on 4 August 1941 after a large Soviet force had been surrounded by Axis forces in the area of Uman in the western Ukraine.
+The 38th Army was formed on 4 August 1941 after a large Soviet force had been surrounded by Axis forces in the area of Uman in western Ukraine.
 Under the command of Lieutenant-General Dmitry Ryabyshev, 38th Army was based on the forces and headquarters of the 8th Mechanised Corps and incorporated other Soviet units then in the Cherkassy area.
 The army was subordinated to the Soviet Southwestern Front command, and Riabyshev's task was to defend the line of the Dnepr upriver from Kremenchuk, a task that became more urgent after the Soviet forces at Uman surrendered on 12 August and German forces began to close up to the Dnepr.

 On 30 August Riabyshev was assigned to command Soviet forces further south and Major-General Nikolay Feklenko was appointed to the command of 38th Army.
 By then 38th Army (based on seven rifle divisions, four cavalry divisions and two tank battalions) had been made responsible for an additional stretch of the Dnepr southeast of Kremenchuk to the river's confluence with the Vorskla.
 It was along this section of the Dnepr that the German Seventeenth Army forced a crossing on 31 August.
 German high command intended to develop this crossing into a bridgehead that would form the southern arm of an encirclement of much of Southwestern Front east of the Dnepr.
 (The northern arm of this encirclement had already crossed the river Desna 200 kilometres northeast of Kiev).